MidnightSkyUniverse/lThere/README.md

 Please note there is a function called `clean_db_of_places` that uses polish keywords to remove all places captured by SerpAPI that does not offer food.
 So the search will resultes in around 400-500 records in database.
+</br></br>

 #### Scrap facebook pages that were collected by SerpAPI
-Unfortunately 10-15% of sites is captured with facebook pages so this time the scraping will be much less extensive.
+Only 10-15% of sites is captured with facebook pages.

-So we attempt to scrap last post of each page that is selected scrapping.
 We select places that have facebook page stored in our database and have not been scraped yet.

-In table LocalResults.processed I set value 1 if the place was processed once, and if lunch was not found on the post for ANY reason, I attempt to scan that page following day one more time.
+In table LocalResults.processed I set value 1 if the place was processed once.
 If the facebook has posts that are older than 14 days I set LocalResults.processed to 9 immediately

-Though the script is set to wait for page load, it's frequently that the data is not captured with first run so I design the script to run it again on the pages that were previously scanned.
+Though the script is set to wait for page load, it's frequently that the data is not captured with first run.

-Results of scrap are passed thorugh OpenAI to decide whether capture data represents lunch menu, and if yes, at what frequency the data is published
+Results of scrap are passed through OpenAI to tag those with lunch menu and frequency the data is published LocalResults.has_lunch_menu is a value that's set to 1 if, the lunch menu is present
 </br></br>

 #### Recheck the same facebook pages
-As set in the `main.py` file, this is the scame script that's exectued as in previous step.
+As set in the `main.py` file, this is the scame script that's executed as in previous step.
-I set shorte hour window and this time set the LocalResults.processed to 2 to makr the site was scanned twice.
+It's used to second inspects sites that were not successful with first execution.

-This step should be executed 24h after the step 2
+Sites inspected twice ahve LocalResults.processed set to 2 This step should be executed 24h after the previous step
 </br></br>